icopy-site/awesome-cn/docs/awesome/awesome-docker.md

 -   [docker-companion](https://github.com/mudler/docker-companion) - A command line tool written in Golang to squash and unpack docker images by [@mudler](https://github.com/mudler/)
 -   [docker-make](https://github.com/CtripCloud/docker-make) - Build, tag,and push a bunch of related docker images via a single command.
 -   [docker-replay](https://github.com/bcicen/docker-replay) - Generate `docker run`command and options from running containers.
 By [bcicen](https://github.com/bcicen)
+-   [docker-repack](https://github.com/orf/docker-repack) - Repacks a Docker image into a smaller, more efficient version that makes it significantly faster to pull.
+By [orf](https://github.com/orf)
 -   [DockerMake](https://github.com/avirshup/DockerMake) - A reproducible Docker image build system for complex software stacks.
 By [@avirshup](https://github.com/avirshup)
 -   [DockerSlim](https://github.com/docker-slim/docker-slim) shrinks fat Docker images creating the smallest possible images.
 -   [Dockly](https://github.com/swipely/dockly) - Dockly is a gem made to ease the pain of packaging an application in Docker by [@swipely](https://github.com/swipely/)